+The New Peljesac Bridge has redefined the option of a Peljesac Holiday and the coastline of southern Croatia… Since it opened, it’s revolutionised travel to Peljesac and Korcula Island.
+Now it’s easy and quick to travel between Dubrovnik, Peljesac, Korcula and Split.
+And it’s well worth visiting!
 The beautiful Peljesac Peninsula starts at the end of the Dubrovnik at the fortified village of Ston.
-It is the gateway to the Dalmatian Islands and stunning vistas abound as you drive up through the wine region withe few Peljesac villas dotted along the coast in various bay.
+It is the gateway to the Dalmatian Islands and stunning vistas abound as you drive up through the wine region with a few Peljesac villas dotted along the coast in various bay.
 Then on to the seaside towns and villages that are dotted along it’s south facing coastline.
 There are some beautiful villas in Croatia to rent on Peljesac Peninsula, For Peljesac villas the main area to visit a is Orebic which has a pretty old town and beach with delectable cafes and restaurants within easy access to while away the day and evening!
 Just a 15 minute boat island hop away from famous Korcula Town, Viganj on the Peljesac Peninsula has some of the best wind surfing and kite surfing locations in Croatia – why not give it a try!
 Hire a windsurf board and take a lesson!
 With conditions suitable for beginners up to competitor level, there’s plenty of family fun to be had.

 The views out across the small stretch of sea to Korcula Town are wonderful and constantly changing as colourful boats criss-cross.
 It’s only a 15 minute ferry hop to Korcula Town which is a must-see – the supposed birthplace of Marco Polo, it is often referred to as a mini-Dubrovnik and has a myriad of quaint, small streets with little boutiques and art galleries.
 There is even a turret top cocktail bar along with a good selection of restaurants and eateries serving delicious local fare.